Mitch Williams: Chicago Cubs

 Williams' extravagant wind-up and release, as well as his frequent wild pitches, drew comparisons to film character Rick "Wild Thing" Vaughn (played by Charlie Sheen) in the 1989 David S. Ward film Major League.
 When he joined the Cubs, Wrigley Field organist Gary Pressy began playing The Troggs' "Wild Thing" as he came out of the bullpen, mimicking the scenes in the film.

 A power reliever, he put his full weight behind every pitch, so that he dropped hard to the right, sometimes falling off the mound.
 In 1993, Williams started wearing the number 99 (he originally wore the number 28) on his jersey, the same number that Vaughn wore in the film.
 According to an interview on The Dan Patrick Show on October 22, 2008, the number change had nothing to do with the Major League film.
 Williams said he had wanted the number 99 for years and years because of an admiration for the football player Mark Gastineau, who also wore number 99.
 Williams said that he did not change his number until 1993 because that was his first chance to do it.

 Cubs manager Don Zimmer said Williams "did everything 99 miles an hour", and teammate and close friend Mark Grace said "Mitch pitches like his hair's on fire."
+A Sports Illustrated article stated that "He has two pitches--fastball #1 and fastball #2."
 The New Yorker baseball writer Roger Angell chortled over his "scary, hilarious antics", saying "he flung the ball and then... flung himself after it, winding up with his back to home plate... peering over his left shoulder in case anyone accidentally made contact."